Centrora/centroradocs/centrora-firewall-rules.rst

 * Checks Brute force

-With Brute Force, attacker will be able to steal the login credentials of the website as well as the database.
+With Brute Force, attackerd will be able to steal the login credentials of the website as well as the database.